-- 4. Navigate to the Service Maintenance Screen from the Home Screen by pressing the SETUP button, enter the installer password, and then using the scrolling menu feature on the left side, scroll down to the SERVICE MAINTENANCE button as shown in FIG. 9-3. - 5.
-On the Service Maintenance Screen place heater into Service Mode by selecting the START button, then selecting Set Gas Valve 1 High. - 6.
+- 4. Navigate to the Service Screen from the Home Screen by pressing the MAIN MENU button and then the SERVICE button. - On the Service Screen place heater into Service Mode by selecting the START button, then selecting Set Gas Valve 1 - High. - 6.
 Insert the probe from a combustion analyzer into the hole left by the removal of the flue temperature sensor. - 7.
 Once the heat exchanger has modulated up to rate, measure the combustion.
-The values should be in the range listed in Table 9B (this page).
+The values should be in the range listed in Table 9A below.
 CO levels should be less than 200 ppm for a properly installed unit.
-If the combustion is not within range reference the Troubleshooting Section in the Crest Service Manual for possible causes and corrective actions. - 8.
-After Gas Valve 1 is set, repeat the same procedure for the second gas train by selecting Set Gas Valve 2 High on the Service Screen. - 9.
-Once the heater analysis is complete, test the safety shutoff device by turning the manual shutoff valve to the OFF position and ensuring that the heater shuts down and registers an alarm.
-Open the manual shutoff valve and reset the control.
+If the combustion is not within range reference the Troubleshooting Section in the Crest Service Manual for possible causes and corrective actions.